-The key to our students' success lies with the implementation of California's Common Core standards.
-If we think about these standards as blueprints for a school remodeling project, each one of our educators has committed to rolling up his or her sleeves and getting to work on the renovation.
-We're constantly trying to identify what works and should be kept and which teaching techniques need to be added to build a stronger, more valuable education for our students.
+The key to our students' success under California's new learning standards lies in their implementation.
+Teachers will control the curriculum and constantly identify what works and should be kept, and which teaching techniques need to be added to build a stronger, more valuable education for our students in the long run.